• Skip to primary navigation

 To build a Simple Logic Probe Circuit using Transistors follow the below mentioned steps:

-• Connect the base of Q2 to the emitter of Q1.
+• Connect base of Q2 to emitter of Q1.

-• The LED cathode should be connected in series with the R2 current limiting resistor.
+• LED cathode connect in series with resistor R2 to limit current.

 Conclusion: